Delta earnings fall far short of expectations because of high fuel costs and service problems - KESQ

 “Demand is really high, so that’s what’s driving fares,” Bastian told CNBC.
 In fact, he added, “in the past we were talking about fights on the airplane.
 Now there’s a fight trying to get into the airplane because people want to go.”

-Asked about whether fares will stay this high, he conceded that they “are not sustainable for the long term.”
-But he suggested fares likely won’t begin to drop until the fall season.
+Asked about whether fares will stay this high, he conceded that ticket prices “are not sustainable for the long term.”
+But he suggested fares likely won’t begin to drop until the fall.

-Still, the company was limited in the revenue it could take in for the quarter: It flew18% less capacity than it did in the second quarter of 2019.
+Still, the company was limited in the revenue it could take in for the quarter: Delta flew at 18% lower capacity than it did in the second quarter of 2019.
 So even with the higher fares, total passenger revenue was slightly lower than three years ago.

-Total revenue of $13.8 billion was $250 million more than forecast, and was slightly higher than the same quarter of 2019, helped by record revenue from its American Express co-branded credit card.
-Delta is also the only airline with its own oil refinery, and it benefited from higher fuel costs in that respect: it sold $1.5 billion in oil to third parties, compared to only $40 million in the second quarter of 2019.
+Total revenue of $13.8 billion was $250 million more than forecast, slightly higher than the same quarter of 2019, and was boosted by record revenue from the airline’s American Express co-branded credit card.
+Delta is also the only airline with its own oil refinery, and it benefited from higher fuel costs in that respect: the airline sold $1.5 billion in oil to third parties, compared to only $40 million in the second quarter of 2019.

-Shares of Delta fell 5% in premarket trading.
-Delta is the first US airline to report second-quarter results, so shares of rivals United, American and Southwest were also lower on the Delta report, with United and American dropping more than 2% each and Southwest down 1%.
+Delta posted smaller profits in the third and fourth quarters of last year before posting a $784 million loss in the first quarter on the initial spike in fuel prices and a drop in travel caused by a surge in Covid cases.
+But demand in travel had already started to return by the end of the first quarter, and stayed strong throughout the second quarter of the year.

 The-CNN-Wire